Pay yourself first to save money

 Related article: Is savings nature or nurture?

-In my workplace education programs, I always encourage people to save money through their programs at work and even encourage people to save more that the minimum matched amount.
+In my workplace education programs, I always encourage people to save money through their programs at work and even encourage people to save more than the minimum matched amount.

 Savings rates make all the difference